psve/cryptagraph/README.md

 ![](cryptagraph-logo.png)

 # Introduction <a name="introduction"></a>
-*cryptagraph* is a tool for linear and differential cryptanalysis of block ciphers written in rust. *cryptagraph* is meant to make the life of cryptanalysts, as well as cipher designers, easier. *cryptagraph* is licensed under GNU GPL v3.0.
+*cryptagraph* is a tool for linear and differential cryptanalysis of block ciphers written in Rust. *cryptagraph* is meant to make the life of cryptanalysts, as well as cipher designers, easier. *cryptagraph* is licensed under GNU GPL v3.0.

 1. [Introduction](#introduction)
 2. [What is *cryptagraph*?](#what)